mrahhal/WK.Info/README.md

 # WK.Info

+[Deprecated] [Niai](https://github.com/mrahhal/niai) is a web application that incorprates everything here and more.

+---

 Collects and aggregates data based on your [WaniKani](https://www.wanikani.com) level, and various dictionary resources.
 By default, outputs info to an excel file with multiple sheets.

 ![1](images/1.png)